Kenya Coffee History

 • Ruiru 11

 In addition, the variety is resistant to CLR and CBD.
-It is compact, granting farmers a chance to increase production per unit of land, particularly in densely populated high-potential areas where coffee competes with other crops.
+It is compact, allowing farmers to increase production per unit of land, particularly in densely populated high-potential areas where coffee competes with other crops.
 Ruiru 11 arrives earlier into production, achieving gains for the farmers earlier.
 Ruiru 11 was established with quality features indistinguishable from the traditional varieties.
 Ruiru 11 can be identified easily by looking at its leaf tips, which are dark green.

 • K7